Mayor's Office of Transportation and Sustainability

 Livable Nashville Committee

-Mayor Barry is committed to improving the environment for walking and bicycling in Nashville, connecting people to opportunity on a network of high-quality, comfortable, safe sidewalks and bikeways.
+As an avid cyclist himself, Mayor Briley is committed to improving the environment for walking and bicycling in Nashville, connecting people to opportunity on a network of high-quality, comfortable, safe sidewalks and bikeways.
 An outgrowth of the Access Nashville 2040 transportation plan, Metro's strategic plan for bicycle and pedestrian safety and mobility, WalknBike serves as a guide Metro’s current and future investments in sidewalks, street crossings, bikeways, and other improvements.

 Plan to Play